shensven/proj-w/README.md

 # proj-w

-> A weather project based on Vue.js
+> A weather demo based on Vue.js

 ## Build Setup